smourier/DirectNAot/README.md

     * XPS
     * others (dependencies, etc)
 * Modern code exclusively based on .NET 8 newer source-generated `LibraryImport`, source-generated `ComWrappers`, etc. Note the result is the .dll size is significantly bigger.
-* How it works and how it's made is completely driven by .NET 8 ComWrapper source generator and AOT requirements.
+* How it works and how it's made is, at its root, completely driven by .NET 8 ComWrapper source generator and AOT requirements.
 * Both DirectN and DirectN.Extensions are AOT-friendly.
 * `unsafe` usage is as limited as possible.
-* Raw pointers usage is not exposed, only interface types (like `ISomething`), or `nint` depending on the situation. `object` as out parameter type for untyped (native `void**`) COM interfaces has been considered but it's been replaced by `nint` which is more universal (including for authoring scenarios).
+* Raw pointers (like `ISomething*`) usage is not publicly exposed, only interface types (like `ISomething`), or `nint` depending on the situation. `object` as out parameter type for untyped (native `void**`) COM interfaces has been considered but it's been replaced by `nint` which is more universal, including for authoring (aka implementing COM interfaces in .NET) scenarios.
 * All `ComObject` instances are created using ComWrappers' "unique instance" (`CreateObjectFlags.UniqueInstance` and `UniqueComInterfaceMarshaller<>`) marshalling feature, as we want to control when objects are released (what's the serious use of non-unique instances in interop scenarios anyway?)
 * Due to the usage of unique instances everywhere in DirectN AOT, we had to add a hack to overcome a nasty .NET 8 bug https://github.com/dotnet/runtime/issues/96901 or everything crashes very quickly at GC or finalizing time.
-We want to remove this hack ASAP, but it's not sure if this bug will be only releasd with .NET 9 or before...
+We want to remove this hack ASAP, but it's not sure if this bug will be only released with .NET 9 or before...
 * Doing interop is inherently unsafe but we want to keep a .NET-like programming whenever possible.
 The generated code serves a similar purpose to the CsWin32 project, but the final generated code and net result (ie: how we use it as a caller) are quite different.

 # Direct3D11 minimal sample.